 PSU Performance Goals.
 The Compensation Committee established book value per share ("BVPS") growth excluding AOCI, revenue growth and total stockholder return as the three performance measures for PSU awards.
 BVPS growth is defined as the year-over-year growth of the Company's stockholders' equity excluding AOCI divided by the number of fully diluted total shares outstanding at the end of the period.
 Revenue growth is defined as the year-over-year change in total revenues as disclosed in the Company's annual statement of operations.
 Total stockholder return is defined as appreciation in Company stock plus dividend yield to stockholders.
-Payouts will be determined by measuring performance against the average performance of companies included in the A.M.
-Best U.S. Insurance Index, excluding those with revenues of less than \$1,000,000 or that are not in the health or insurance Global Industry Classification Standard codes.
+Payouts will be determined by measuring performance against the average performance of companies included in an insurance industry market index.